SilkRose/Pony/src/stories/saddle-bagged/01-boing.md

 Boing.

 “I’ll stay...” *well, the shy gal is not coming.
-And here I was starting to like her. *Okay, I need a way to hold to the ceiling, can’t be hard to hold to some fabric right?
+And here I was starting to like her. *Okay, I need a way to hold to the ceiling, can’t be hard to hold to some fabric, right?
 Not going to get cut off all the time.

 Boing.